Anahkiasen/isaac-mod-manager/README.md

 To install your mods simply run `imm install`, and to uninstall them but keep Isaac modded run `imm uninstall`.

-Finally to make your Isaac folder pristine run `imm restore` and IMM will efface all traces of itself.

 ## Building

 ``` bash